Kayli/logspub/dev-data.md

     - remove compatability artifacts of migration left after the first step

 - document database strategies [^4]
-  - write an upgrade script
+  - with downtime: write an upgrade script
+  - without downtime
     - incrementally update your documents as they are used
     - are there generic implementations?